carlitos-esquer/mini-train/README.md

 mini-train
 =====

-mini-train is an attempt to fork from a rack project(rack-golem) into a a very simple web mini-framework (thats the name mini-train)
+mini-train is an attempt to fork from a rack project(rack-golem) into a very simple web mini-framework (thats the name mini-train)

 Install with: (there are no gems yet, so don't try to install right now)